 Date of recording/release: Recorded 1975, released October 1975.
 LP – 1975, 1977, CD - 1988

 Notes: Van Leer opens this slightly directionless piece with keyboards and voice (00:00-00:07).
 The band then come in with some pleasant stuff (00:08-00:58) well mixed keyboards and guitar with an effect leading.
-Things slow then something similar follows (00:58-01:44) until another break down (01:45-01:43) where we hear a five note interjection featuring voice and keyboards (01:44-01:47) before the flute comes in to lead supported too by acoustic guitar (01:48-02:09).
+Things slow then something similar follows (00:58-01:44) until another break down (01:45-01:43) where we hear a five note interjection featuring voice and keyboards (01:44-01:47) before the flute comes in to lead, supported too by acoustic guitar (01:48-02:09).
 Then comes a series of seven definite unison chords (02:10-02:17) and a return to the main theme (02:18-02:50).
-Finally we have a few more chords (02:51-02:59) a ritartando (03:00-03:10) and a final bass dominated coda that includes flute and begins to set off in another (perhaps more interesting) direction as it fades (03:11-03:27).
+Finally, we have a few more chords (02:51-02:59) a ritartando (03:00-03:10) and a final bass dominated coda that includes flute and begins to set off in another (perhaps more interesting) direction as it fades (03:11-03:27).
+Bennie Helder is the name van Leer used for himself as a child.

 Track by track 50 Mother Focus